betaflight/betaflight.com/docs/development/API/BusDrivers.md

 void spiSequence(const extDevice_t *dev, busSegment_t *segments);
 ```

 This routine queues the given segment list for processing.
-If the device's bus is already busy then this segment list will be linked to the preceeding one in the queue so that the accesses will automatically proceed one after the other as quickly as possible.
+If the device's bus is already busy then this segment list will be linked to the preceding one in the queue so that the accesses will automatically proceed one after the other as quickly as possible.

 ```
 void spiWait(const extDevice_t *dev);